MasonatorRoblox/PolyConverter-TempFix/readme.md

 ### How to use

-- Create a folder inside your Sandbox folder called polyconverter, or else running polyconverter will convert every single file inside your Sandbox folder.
+- Exract the 'polyconverter' folder to your Sandbox folder.
 - Download .NET from https://dotnet.microsoft.com/download/dotnet/3.1/runtime (Click "Download x64" under the "Run console apps" section).
 Without this, PolyConverter will never open (Yes, I know, it's quite a lot more work than just using a single .exe, but at least this works).
-- Extract the files from this .zip to the 'polyconverter' folder you just made.
-- Edit the gamepath.txt folder to match the filepath of where the game is installed.
+- Edit the gamepath.txt folder in the 'polyconverter' folder to match the filepath of where the game is installed.
 Make sure to end the filepath at Poly Bridge 2 (Example: D:\SteamLibrary\steamapps\common\Poly Bridge 2).
-- Place any files you want to convert inside the 'polyconverter' folder
+- Place any files (.json, .slot, or .layout) you want to convert inside the 'polyconverter' folder
 - When you run it, the .layout and .slot files will be converted into .json files.
-- By pressing Enter to run the program again, all the changes you made in the .json files will be applied to the .layout and .slot files (or vice-versa).
+- With the console window still open, if you press Enter to run the program again, all the changes you made in the .json files will be applied to the .layout and/or .slot files (or vice-versa).
 - A backup of the original file (before any changes) will be created if one doesn't exist.
 - You can keep applying new changes as many times as you want without having to close the window by pressing Enter.